2019 AFLX tournament: Rule changes

 A new rule was added to the competition in which teams could nominate one of their players on the field to be the Gatorade Game Changer for the last five minutes of the game.
-The Game Changer could score double the points than any other player; a behind scored by him would be worth two points, a goal would be worth 12 points, and a super goal would be worth 20 points.
+The value of a behind, goal, or super goal scored by a Game Changer would be twice as much as it would for any other player, making them worth two, twelve, and twenty points, respectively.